a16z-infra/JungleGym/README.md

 ## 🧠 Project overview

 JungleGym is an open-source playground for testing and developing autonomous web agents.
-This is not an agent, but rather a tool to test and build agents with datasets.
+This is not an agent, but rather a set of tools and datasets for developers building agents.
 It's designed primarily for agent builders.

 Here, you can download demonstration data and test your agents with ground-truth trajectories and correct results.
 These datasets are all available in the [JungleGym API](https://docs.junglegym.ai/junglegym/) and in the [JungleGym playground](https://junglegym.ai).